People Are Mommy-Shaming Cindy Crawford After Kaia Gerber Took a Near-Topless Selfie

 Yup.
 The mommy-shamers are in full force again and this time their target is the 51-year-old supermodel.
 Here’s what happened: A few days ago, Gerber, like the teenager she is, felt like taking a selfie, so she headed to the bathroom for its A-plus lighting.
 For the most part, the selfie looked fine.
 Gerber’s smokey makeup was on-point and her newly cut shag hair was perfectly tousled.

 Where the controversy came in is with what Gerber was wearing and how she posed.
 In the photo, Gerber sported an oversized white bathrobe, which she draped loosely over her shoulders.
-Like people are under bathrobes, the up-and-coming model likely was nude, which is why the draped robe appeared to fall right before exposing her breasts.
+Like people are under bathrobes, the up-and-coming model likely was nude, which is why the draped robe appeared to fall just shy of exposing her breasts.

 MORE: Kaia Gerber’s New Shag Haircut Is Giving Us Serious Summer Vibes